StrangeDS/ViewFinderRe/README.md

 5. In the Level Blueprint, get a reference to this actor and manually call its `ReplaceWithDecal` function.
    1. Note: Lighting might appear incorrect in the editor, but it will be correct in the packaged build.
    2. To ensure correct lighting in the editor, you can use a Delay node (e.g., 0.2 seconds) before calling the function.
-6. If `Keep First Replacement` is checked, time rewinding will not revert the operation of being replaced with a projection for the first time.
+6. If `bKeepFirstReplacement` is checked, time rewinding will not revert the first operation of being replaced with a projection.
+7. If `bPersistent` is checked, it will not be destroyed by time rewinding.

+[**Demo video 5**](https://www.bilibili.com/video/BV1HgBoB4EMd/?&p=5): Building from a "Projection->Object" in a new level.

-### *Projection->Object*
+### *Object->Projection*
 1. Set up your scene.
 2. Place a `BP_PhotoDecalSteppable_Show` actor and use `Pilot` to position it correctly.
    1. Adjust the view frustum's Far Plane.
 An excessively distant plane is unnecessary; a closer plane improves performance.